nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ## Introduction

 QuizHUB is a local desktop app designed to help NUS students easily record examinable questions and generate quizzes from their very own question bank to test their understanding via a Command Line Interface (CLI).
-Easily launchable on the go, QuizHUB is a versatile tool that aims to streamline and optimize the revision experience for NUS students from all fields of study.
+Easily launch-able on the go, QuizHUB is a versatile tool that aims to streamline and optimize the revision experience for NUS students from all fields of study.